malku99/malku-demo/README.md

 # malku-demo
-THis is my first Git Repo for Learning Purpose
+This is my first Git Repo for Learning Purpose
+Author - Muzammil